MicrosoftDocs/azure-devops-docs/docs/notifications/add-links-to-work-items.md

 > [!NOTE]
-> You can also link to work items from GitHub commits, pull requests, and issues](../boards/github/link-to-from-github.md.
+> You can also link to work items from GitHub commits, pull requests, and issues.
 This requires connecting your Azure DevOps project to your GitHub repository.
 To learn more, see [Azure Boards-GitHub integration](../boards/github/index.md).

 <a id="mention-wit-id">  </a>